Xceptance/xlt-documentation/content/en/load-testing/Manual/040-installation.md

     about 150 MB, but test results might need additional capacity)

 ### Software
+#### Operating System

--   Operating System: Microsoft Windows, Linux, Oracle Solaris, HP-UX, or macOS, that is any operating system for which a JVM 8 (or higher) is available.
+Microsoft Windows, Linux, Oracle Solaris, HP-UX, or macOS.
+Which essentially means it will work on any operating system for which a JVM 8 (or higher) is available.
+#### JVM
--   JVM: It’s recommended to use Oracle’s JVM, but XLT also runs on OpenJDK.
+It’s recommended to use Oracle’s JVM, but XLT also runs on OpenJDK.
     JVMs provided by vendors such as OpenJDK BEA, HP, or IBM have not been tested extensively and may or may not work.
+#### Browser
--   Browser: Firefox, Chrome, Internet Explorer 10, or Safari 6 for the HTML load reports.
+Firefox, Chrome, Internet Explorer 10, or Safari 6 for the
+    HTML load reports.
 Note that JavaScript has to be enabled to utilize all functionality.

 ## Installation

+### Download
 The XLT archive can either be obtained from the <a href="https://www.xceptance.com/en/xlt/download.html" target="_blank">Xceptance website</a> or from Xceptance's custom Maven-compatible repository (see [below](#maven)) which allows users of Maven and Ivy to conveniently integrate XLT and all of its dependencies into their build processes.

+### Extract
 Unzip the XLT archive to a file system location of your choice.
 The root directory is part of the archive, so you don’t need to create it separately.
 XLT supports spaces in the path; however, it's easier to code tests when the path is free of them.

+{{% note notitle %}}

-Make sure the executable directory of your Java installation is listed in your PATH environment variable so that the XLT start scripts can find the JVM runtime.
+Please make sure the executable directory of your Java installation is listed in your PATH environment variable so that the XLT start scripts can find the JVM runtime.
+{{% /note %}}

 ### Maven